What is SE™ Physical Therapy??

 The Value of Traditional Physical Therapy

-As a physical therapist, I’ve always believed that the body holds deep intelligence.
-Chronic pain, tension, and physical limitations are rarely just physical.
-Often, they are messengers—clues that something in the body’s story hasn’t been fully told.
+As a physical therapist, I’ve always believed the body carries deep intelligence.
+Chronic pain, tension, and physical limitations are rarely “just physical.”
+They are often signals that a protective mechanism within the nervous system is still online.

 When the Body’s Defenses Get Stuck

-The autonomic nervous system (ANS)—our body’s built-in threat detector—guides us in moments of danger.
+The autonomic nervous system (ANS)—our built-in threat detector—guides us in moments of danger.
 It mobilizes us to escape (flight) or defend (fight).
-But sometimes, due to overwhelming or unsafe circumstances, we aren’t able to complete those defensive movements.
-Instead, the body freezes or shuts down, prioritizing survival.
+But if circumstances are overwhelming or we cannot respond effectively, the body may freeze or shut down to protect us.

 This is where my dual lens—as a physical therapist and Somatic Experiencing® practitioner (SEP)—can make a meaningful difference.

-What’s important to know is that this work isn’t about choosing between physical or emotional origins of pain—it’s about understanding how they interact.
-As a physical therapist, I bring clinical assessment skills that help identify when a structural issue, such as joint restriction or muscular imbalance, is a key part of the picture.
-At the same time, I’m looking for signs that the nervous system may be playing a role in keeping things “stuck.”
+This integrated work is not about choosing between physical or nervous-system origins of pain—it’s about understanding how they influence one another.
+My physical therapy assessment identifies when structural issues like joint restriction or muscular imbalance are part of the picture.
+At the same time, I’m trained to notice when the nervous system is maintaining a pattern that the tissue alone can’t resolve.

-Many people come to me confused, having been told their pain is “all in their head,” even when they can feel something very real happening in their bodies.
-My job isn’t to dismiss either possibility—it’s to help make sense of what’s happening.
-Sometimes the body needs a specific manual intervention or movement strategy.
-Other times, it needs to feel safe enough to let go.
-Often, it’s both.
+Many people come in feeling confused, having been told their pain is “just stress” or “mental,” when what they’re experiencing is a very real physiological state.
+My role is to help make sense of it.
+Sometimes the body needs a targeted manual technique.
+Other times it needs to experience enough safety and clarity for the movement pattern to reorganize.
+Often, it needs both.

 Movement as a Language of Healing

-Through this integrated approach, we’re not just treating a symptom.
-We’re inviting your whole system—muscles, fascia, breath, and nervous system—to come back into coherence.
+Through this combined approach, we’re not simply treating a symptom.
+We’re helping your whole system—muscles, fascia, breath, and nervous system—come back into coherence.